 - Remove scarf and decorate with a headband or other hair accessory.

 This protective style was fun to do.
 You can play around with the placement of the bun but I think this is a really chic looking style that plays up the classic bun but with a little more flare.

 Initially, I was going to place the bun in the back of the head and then create braids on both sides of the head.
 Then, I was going to criss cross the braids on both sides and pin up.
-However, I was running late for church so decided on doing a side swept bun and only one side with braids.
+However, I was running late for church so decided on doing this twisted up chic bun: a side swept bun and only one side with braids.